at12an/bouncing-ball/README.md

 # bouncing-ball

-Simple simulator of a bouncing ball
+Simple simulator of a bouncing ball made using pythongs pygame library

 How to download:
 1. Git clone / download zip and unzip